nareshbhatia/mobx-state-router/docs/api-router-store.md

 #### options

 Array of key-value pairs to store in `RouterStore`.
-The following option is supported.
+The following options are supported.
 However, you can pass additional options that you may want to use in transition hooks.